The Power of Love (Jennifer Rush song): Overview

-"The Power of Love" was first recorded in Munich by Jennifer Rush for her 1984 eponymous album.
+"The Power of Love" was first recorded in Germany by Jennifer Rush for her 1984 eponymous album.
 It was released as a single in West Germany in December 1984.
-In June 1985, "The Power of Love" was issued as a single in the United Kingdom, where following a 16 week climb it peaked at the top of the UK Singles Chart for five weeks in October 1985 and became Britain's best-selling song of 1985.
+In June 1985, "The Power of Love" was issued as a single in the United Kingdom, where, after a 16‑week climb, it reached number one on the UK Singles Chart for five weeks in October 1985 and became Britain's best-selling song of 1985.
+The success of the single resulted in Jennifer becoming the second best-selling singles artist in the United Kingdom of 1985 behind Madonna.
+According to a chart performance survey by Music Week, "The Power of Love" was the best performing single and Jennifer the best performing singles artist for the period from October to December 1985.
+Rush performed the song on the British music TV show Top of the Pops in late 1985.
 As of March 2017, it had sold 1.45 million copies in the United Kingdom.
-The success of "The Power of Love" in the United Kingdom saw Rush perform the song on the British music TV show Top of the Pops in late 1985.

-The massive success of "The Power of Love" in the United Kingdom followed with widespread international success for the single in the last months of 1985 and the first of 1986, including a German re-release with a resultant number-nine charting.
-Eventually "The Power of Love" reached number one in Australia, Austria, Ireland, New Zealand, Norway, South Africa and Spain (where Rush topped the chart with a version in Spanish called "Si tú eres mi hombre y yo tu mujer", translated as "If you are my man and I'm your woman"), number three in Switzerland, Sweden and Belgium, and number seven in the Netherlands.
+The strong performance of "The Power of Love" in the United Kingdom was followed by widespread international success in late 1985 and early 1986, including a German re-release that reached number nine.
+The single eventually topped the charts in Australia, Austria, Ireland, New Zealand, Norway, South Africa, and Spain (where Rush reached number one with a Spanish-language version titled "Si tú eres mi hombre y yo tu mujer", translated as "If you are my man and I'm your woman").
+It also peaked at number three in Switzerland, Sweden, and Belgium, and at number seven in the Netherlands.

-CBS held off on releasing "The Power of Love" in North America feeling the disc was too European.
-It finally saw release in the United States and Canada in January 1986 but despite rising to number one in Canada, "The Power of Love" failed to become a significant US hit, stalling at number 57 on the Billboard Hot 100 for the week ending of April 5, 1986, and spending 13 weeks within the Hot 100.
-The song was performed by Rush on The Tonight Show Starring Johnny Carson in March 1986 and American Bandstand in April 1986.
+CBS initially delayed releasing "The Power of Love" in North America, considering it too European in style.
+It was finally issued in the United States and Canada in January 1986.
+Although it rose to number one in Canada, the single did not become a major US hit, peaking at number 57 on the Billboard Hot 100 for the week ending April 5, 1986, and spending 13 weeks on the chart.
+Rush performed the song on The Tonight Show Starring Johnny Carson in March 1986 and on American Bandstand in April 1986.

 Spanish version

-A Spanish re-recording of the song titled "Si tú eres mi hombre y yo tu mujer" (meaning "If You Were My Man and I Your Lady") was released in 1986.
-This version had lyrics adapted by Luis Gómez-Escolar.
-The Spanish version entered the Spanish singles chart at number 16 in April 1986 while the original English version was still at number 2.
-The Spanish version topped the Spanish singles chart for six consecutive weeks.
-It was also the fifth best-selling single in Spain of 1986.

-"Si tú eres mi hombre y yo tu mujer" was added to the album on Spanish re-issues beginning in 1986.
-The Spanish version was re-recorded by Jennifer in 1998 for her Classics and appeared on Spanish pressings of that album.
+A Spanish re-recording titled "Si tú eres mi hombre y yo tu mujer" (meaning "If You Were My Man and I Your Lady") was released in 1986, with lyrics adapted by Luis Gómez-Escolar.
+The Spanish version entered the Spanish singles chart at number 16 in April 1986 while the original English version remained at number 2.
+It topped the Spanish singles chart for six consecutive weeks.
+It was also the fifth best-selling single in Spain in 1986.
+"Si tú eres mi hombre y yo tu mujer" was added to Spanish re-issues of the album beginning in 1986.
+Rush re-recorded the Spanish version in 1998 for her album Classics, and it appeared on Spanish pressings of that release.
 The original 1986 recording was later included on the 2007 box set Stronghold – The Collector's Hit Box.